“Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.” – Margaret Mead

 While two of the best ways to be sustainable is reducing and reusing, one of the single most effective ways to actively reverse climate change is through Regenerative Agriculture.
 Pioneers of this form of farming maintain that the reversal of climate change is reliant upon the rebuilding of organic matter in our soil and the restoration of degraded soil biodiversity.
-This method has proven to be incredibly effective in sequestering carbon (capturing and storing excess carbon dioxide in our atmosphere) and enabling the soil to absorb/retain much more water (= water is conserved & flooding is reduced = big environmental win).
+This method has proven to be incredibly effective in 1) sequestering carbon (capturing and storing excess CO2 in our atmosphere) and 2) enabling the soil to absorb/retain much more water (= water is conserved & flooding is reduced = big environmental win).

 Regenerative Fashion falls into the intersection between farming and fashion, since fibres are cultivated to make fabric.
-The term can be applied to businesses that are actively supporting best, regenerative farming practices in the mammoth mission to restore the health of our planet’s precious soil.
+The term can be applied to businesses that are actively supporting best, regenerative farming practices in the mammoth mission to restore our planet’s precious soil.
 Regenerative fashion is something that we are sure to see much more of in the near future and Esfera will be looking out for opportunities to receive certifications for ‘Regenerative Fibres’.
 Watch this space!

 Using compost rather than synthetic fertiliser